MiiR

 United States

-MiiR makes premium stainless steel vessels for coffee, water, bar, and food.
-Independently owned and operated, MiiR chooses people and planet over the demands of Wall Street.
-With design, generosity and sustainability at their core, MiiR is committed to giving more and taking less.
-Each year, they invest a portion of top-line revenue in nonprofit organizations who work at the intersection of people and planet.
-To date, they have given over $2.5 million to non-profit organizations working across 26 different countries.
+Based in Seattle, Washington, MiiR makes premium stainless steel vessels for coffee, water, bar, and food.
+They create timeless, innovative, and responsibly designed products and set aside a portion of revenue from every sale for their giving initiatives.
+Those dollars accumulate over time and are then invested back into nonprofit organizations who work to empower both people and the planet.
+To date, MiiR has given over $3.5 million, across 4 continents.
 In addition, MiiR offers a corporate partnership program whereby they co-brand their stainless steel drinkware with widely recognized socially conscious brands (Patagonia, Blue Bottle, Starbucks) and create custom giving projects that align with each brand's mission and values.
-Finally, a tangible extension of the MiiR brand is their Seattle flagship store in the Fremont neighborhood.
-An experiential retail store, coworking space and cafe with a full service coffee bar, tap wall and quick bites, there's something for everyone at MiiR Flagship.

 Overall B Impact Score